Fast Ethernet: 100BASE-TX

 Like 10BASE-T, the active pairs in a standard connection are terminated on pins 1, 2, 3 and 6.
-Since a typical category 5 cable contains 4 pairs, it can support two 100BASE-TX links with a wiring adaptor.
-Cabling is conventional wired to ANSI/TIA-568's termination standards, T568A or T568B.
-This places the active pairs on the orange and green pairs (canonical second and third pairs).
+Since a typical Category 5 cable contains four pairs and the performance requirements of 100BASE-TX do not exceed the capabilities of even the worst-performing pair, one typical cable can carry two 100BASE-TX links with a simple wiring adaptor on each end.
+Cabling is conventionally wired to one of ANSI/TIA-568's termination standards, T568A or T568B.
+100BASE-TX uses pairs 2 and 3 (orange and green).

 The configuration of 100BASE-TX networks is very similar to 10BASE-T. When used to build a local area network, the devices on the network (computers, printers etc.) are typically connected to a hub or switch, creating a star network.
 Alternatively, it is possible to connect two devices directly using a crossover cable.
 With today's equipment, crossover cables are generally not needed as most equipment supports auto-negotiation along with auto MDI-X to select and match speed, duplex and pairing.

 With 100BASE-TX hardware, the raw bits, presented 4 bits wide clocked at 25 MHz at the MII, go through 4B5B binary encoding to generate a series of 0 and 1 symbols clocked at a 125 MHz symbol rate.
 The 4B5B encoding provides DC equalization and spectrum shaping.
 Just as in the 100BASE-FX case, the bits are then transferred to the physical medium attachment layer using NRZI encoding.
 However, 100BASE-TX introduces an additional, medium-dependent sublayer, which employs MLT-3 as a final encoding of the data stream before transmission, resulting in a maximum fundamental frequency of 31.25 MHz.
 The procedure is borrowed from the ANSI X3.263 FDDI specifications, with minor changes.

 100BASE-T1

 In 100BASE-T1 the data is transmitted over a single copper pair, 3 bits per symbol, each transmitted as code pair using PAM3.
 It supports full-duplex transmission.
 The twisted-pair cable is required to support 66 MHz, with a maximum length of 15 m.
 No specific connector is defined.
 The standard is intended for automotive applications or when Fast Ethernet is to be integrated into another application.
-It was developed as BroadR-Reach before IEEE standardization.
+It was developed as Open Alliance BroadR-Reach (OABR) before IEEE standardization.